moxxxx/Amozon/README.md

 * Execute `npm install` in the terminal
 * Execute `npm start` in the terminal
 * Make sure your hocalhost:3000 and 3002 port are available
-* email us to gain your own admin privilege
+* Email Jojo to gain your own admin privilege
 * Enjoy the app!